NoTabaco/vanilla-redux/README.md

-# vanilla-redux
+# Vanilla Redux

 Vanilla-Redux and React-Redux